HAWK-800 Technical Support

 - Did you check that the power supply (wall wart) is the right one for your Poly800?
 It needs to be 9V DC 300mA.
 The voltage and type is most important.
 9 Volts DC!
 A higher current rating (say 500mA does not matter).

 - Did you check to see that you have all of the cables in the Poly hooked up correctly?
 Do check that because it is very easy to miss one or plug something in slightly off line (such as the ribbon cable header plugs).

 - Did you check that the ribbon cable headers and all chips in the HAWK-800 board are installed correctly?
 Do check that too.

 - Still no good?
-Subscribe to the hawk800-user mailing list and get help from Mike (the creator of the HAWK) and other HAWK users.
+Get support at our support forums and get help from Mike (the creator of the HAWK) and other HAWK users.

 - Want to talk to tech support (aka Mike)?
 Click HERE to send an email.